 So what is this “baladocian” thing I sometimes go on about?
 Well, in actuality it’s less religion than philosophy of life, although I suppose a sufficiently motivated person of evangelical nature could turn it into a religion with enough effort.
 (But then that’s true of just about anything.)
 But what I mean when I speak about “the Baladox” is that I believe in balance and paradox.
 Not just that I believe that they exist, but that I believe everything in life is ruled by those two principles.
 That the world is not black and white, but that sometimes it is gray, and sometimes it is both black and white and the same time.
-And, recursively, sometimes it’s sort of halfway between gray and both black and white at the same time, and then sometimes it’s black and white and gray, all at the same time.
+And, recursively, sometimes it’s sort of halfway between gray and both black and white at the same time, and then sometimes it’s black and white and gray, all at once.

 That’s the short version that I sometimes give people when they ask.
 But, really, it’s sort of useless.
 Oh, it sounds vaguely “deep,” but what does it really tell you?
 Not much.
 So let me see if I can explain it a bit more understandably.

 Balance is a curious thing.
 If I tell you that there is no black and white, no pure good or pure evil, neither pure enlightenment nor pure ignorance, you will likely give me an insulted look.
 “Of course,” you might say.
 “Everyone knows that.”
 I think the majority of people accept that there is a place between extremes, and it’s the place where the vast majority of us live ... at least in theory.
 But the problem is, even though we think we believe it, we don’t.
 And we don’t because we’re totally screwed up by Aristotle.